Qualys/ironbee/predicate/predicate_guide.md

     P.Gt(1000, P.Length(P.Var('REQUEST_URI')))
     -- (gt 1000 (transformation 'length' (var 'REQUEST_URI')))

 This is Lua code.  `P.Gt()` is a Lua function that produces a *predicate object* from its arguments, which are in turn predicate objects (or Lua literals).
 The Waggle `predicate()` directive understands predicate objects and turns them into sexprs to pass on to Predicate.
-For more information on Predicate objects, see XXX.
+For more information on Predicate objects, see [Lua Frontend].

 Predicate expressions are built up by composing *predicate functions* along with literals.